mulberrysymbols/mulberry-symbols/docs/README.md

 # Mulberry Symbols

-The Mulberry Symbols, or Pictograms, are a set of scalable SVG graphic images designed for communications use.
-They are ideal for adults using AAC software or devices or any online accessibility use where their liberal licence ensures unrestricted use, copying and distribution.
+The Mulberry Symbols, or Pictograms, are a set of scalable SVG graphic images designed for accessibility communications use.
+They are ideal for adults using AAC software, on devices or any online accessibility use where their liberal licence ensures unrestricted use, copying and distribution.

 Below is a sample of the Mulberry Symbols.
 You can view the entire [collection of symbols](https://github.com/mulberrysymbols/mulberry-symbols/releases/latest/download/categories-en.html) (very large web page) or download a pdf as described below.